cps-sei/dmplc/docs/tutorial/README.txt

 one whose coordinator has the higher id) waits for the other to reach its midpoint, before continuing on to its final destination.

+example-09c-nolock: Like example-09c but uses two variables instead of the "lock" array for collision avoidance.
+Should lead to faster movement.

 examples-09d: Like example-09 but region variables are accessed by the asynchronous WAYPOINT thread and a (local) proximity detector flag is computed.
 Only this flag is read by the synchronous